-What is the total amount spent across all funding sources (i.e., CCDF quality set aside, non-CCDF funds, CARES, CRRSA, ARP Supplemental Discretionary, and ARP Stabilization 10% set-aside) to support the training and professional development of the child care workforce during October 1, 2022 to September 30, 2023? \$16501825
+What is the total amount spent across all funding sources (i.e., CCDF quality set aside, non-CCDF funds, CARES, CRRSA, ARP Supplemental Discretionary, and ARP Stabilization 10% set-aside) to support the training and professional development of the child care workforce during October 1, 2023 to September 30, 2024? \$27559910

 Optional: Use this space to tell us any additional information about how funds were spent that is not captured in the items already reported.
 Local Workforce Boards may choose to use CCDF funds to support the training and professional development of the child care workforce.
 The total reported includes statewide initiatives, such as the Professional Development Scholarship initiative and supporting the Texas Workforce Registry, as well as local Board initiative spending (i.e., conferences, training sessions, college scholarships and CDA stipends).
-The state did use CRRSA funds to support other activities to improve the quality of child care, specific to our Child Care Apprenticeship initiative.
-The state did use ARPA Supplemental funds to support other activities to improve the quality of child care, specific to our Child Care Training with AgriLife initiative.
+ARPA funding was used to support Business Coaching and the CCRF Call Center.